Overview

 We are using "Day"

-scale in the Scheduler component and the duration of the items will be defined in days as well.
+scale in the Scheduler component and the duration of the items will is defined in days as well.
 We calculate the seconds from the days automatically in the DraggableItem

 component.